gacallea/cardanoRelatedStuff/SCRIPTS.md

 ### blocks backup ###

-Having to restart your node is currently a nuisance, and it can take a long time to bootstrap, especially if your node was significantly out of sync before the restart.
+Having to restart your node is a nuisance, and it often takes a significant amount of time to bootstrap, especially if your node was out of sync before the restart.
 Backing up your ```blocks.sqlite``` with ```blocks_backup.sh``` at a regular interval, via cron, can offer a safety net from where to recover in such cases.

 All you need to do to take advantage of ```blocks_backup.sh```, is to place it in a convenient location, say ```/root/node_helpers/blocks_backup.sh```, and setup a ```root``` crontab (**crontab -e**).
 The following would run a backup of ```blocks.sqlite``` every hour: